macloo/html-forms-examples/EXERCISES.md

 In the JS, you know `.blur()` and `.focus()` (lines 13-19) are working.
 Can you figure out why, by looking at the code?
 What do those lines target?
 What is `$('input[type=text]')`?

 Now you need to add new code in the function that begins on line 21.
-(Remember -- don't change what's in lines 21, 23 and 37.)
-Can you write two new lines that will enable you new text field to be written to the HTML document?
+(Remember -- don't change what's in lines 21, 23 and 37.
+It's okay if the line numbers change for those lines.)

+Can you write two new lines that will enable your new text field to be written to the HTML document?
 Follow the pattern.
 Save and test it by reloading the HTML page in your browser.

 `var a = $('#field1').val();` gets the *value* of the item with `id="field1"` and stores that value in the *variable* **a.**

 `$('#wrapper').append('<br>' + a + '<br>');` finds the item with `id="wrapper"` (it is a div that encloses everything on the page) and writes to the bottom inside that item.
 What does it write?
 A `<br>` (line break), the value of the variable **a,** and another `<br>`.

-**MORE IS COMING**
+**Note:** You need to get the value out of the form first, before you can write it.

+##More exercises

+**More are coming ...**

 ##License